P-Sood/CMPT_340/README.md

 	* !kaggle datasets download -d vbookshelf/respiratory-sound-database
 ### Unzipping
 Now all the other files have already been put in the dataset, so using "unzip_files.py" function in All_features/audio_files on the download should give you everything.
 And all you must do on lines 34,36 of all_features.py located in All_Features is indicate where all the sound files are at, in your local machine.
 Then make sure you run your code inside /All_Features.
-### Processed_data
-* This file contains cleaned and processed data used by Models.py
 ### Plots
 * This file contains all the plots and visualizations